Powers of Attorney Victoria

 A Power of Attorney is an important legal document that can be made by anyone aged 18 and above who has decision-making capacity.
 We can all experience illness or injury unexpectedly and as a result, become unable to manage our own affairs.
 A Power of Attorney lets you choose someone you trust (called an Attorney) to step in and make decisions on your behalf when you cannot do so.
 You can limit the Attorney’s power to specific matters and elect when the Attorney’s powers commence should you choose to do so.

-Meet with our team to prepare your Power of Attorney document
+Get help with your Power of Attorney

 What’s an Enduring Power of Attorney (EPA) in Victoria?